mlc-ai/web-llm/README.md

 ## Acknowledgement

-This project is made possible thanks to collaboration with
+This project is initiated by members from CMU catalyst, UW SAMPL, SJTU, OctoML and the MLC community.
+We would love to continue developing and supporting the open-source ML community.

 <a href="https://www.scs.cmu.edu">
 <img src="site/img/logo/cmuscs.png" alt="CMU School of Computer Science" height="60"/>